rails/rails/guides/source/action_mailer_basics.md

 ### Sending Email with Name

-It's possible to show the name, instead of the email address, of the person who receives the email or sends the email.
+It's possible to show the name, in addition to the email address, of the person who receives the email or sends the email.

 To show the name of the person when they receive the email, you can use [`email_address_with_name`][] method in `to:`: